-Digital concert will premiere at 4 pm on September 22 and be available until December 20.
+Digital concert will be available until December 20.

 The past season’s Solo(s) Together commissioning project comes to a long-awaited conclusion with a concert featuring a Boston ensemble that's making news nationally and a widely acclaimed composer and musician with local ties.